The Chalk Path/Le Chemin de Craie

 With thanks to geological and ecological advisors Melanie Wrigley, Andy Gale, Simon Drake, Sanjeev Gupta & Alain Trentesaux; and to Folkestone NCI Coastwatch Station, and CROSS MRCC Gris Nez for allowing us to record their VHF transmissions.

-The Chalk Path/Chemin de Craie was originally commissioned by Folkestone Fringe, Creative Folkestone and Kent Downs Area of Outstanding Natural Beauty as part of SALT+EARTH Festival of Landscape, Seascape and the Environment 2022, and further developed with their support in 2023.
-The 2024 iteration is a further commission for SALT+EARTH Festival and the Year of the Geopark, in connection with the Kent Downs and Parc D’Opale bid to become a cross channel UNESCO Geopark.
-The work in France is is funded by the Green Fund, a scheme established by the Ministry of Ecological Transition and Territorial Cohesion to accelerate the ecological transition in territories.
+The Chalk Path/Chemin de Craie was originally an R&D commission for Folkestone Fringe, Creative Folkestone and Kent Downs Area of Outstanding Natural Beauty as part of SALT+EARTH Festival of Landscape, Seascape and the Environment 2022, and further developed with their support in 2023.
+The 2024 iteration that brought the French landscape into the story is a further commission for SALT+EARTH Festival and the Year of the Geopark, in connection with the Kent Downs and Parc D’Opale bid to become a cross channel UNESCO Geopark.
+Work in 2024 was funded by Arts Council England, Parc naturel régional des caps et marais d’Opale, The Geologists Association Curry Fund, Folkestone Fringe, Eurotunnel Le Shuttle, and Kent Downs National Landscape.
+The work in France was funded by the Green Fund, a scheme established by the Ministry of Ecological Transition and Territorial Cohesion to accelerate the ecological transition in territories.
 It is intended to finance projects presented by local authorities and their public or private partners in three areas: environmental performance, adaptation of the territory to climate change, and improvement of the living environment.